 TradingPolymarket CLIPurpose-built for agents, JSON output, no wallet needed to browse

-IntelligenceClaude/GPT + manual promptsStart simple, add frameworks later
+IntelligenceClaude/GPT + OpenClawStart simple, add skill-based frameworks as you scale

 Start with Layer 3 read-only.
 Install the Polymarket CLI and write scripts that scan markets and log analysis to a file.
 No wallet, no money at risk.
 Once your intelligence layer is producing signals you trust, add Layer 2 (fund with a small amount — $20 is fine for testing) and Layer 1 (register on Moltbook to start building reputation).